algrshn/machine-translation-transformer/README.md

 With Google Translate English->French translation serving as reference for those 15 sentences, the model achieves the BLEU score of 0.57.
 The model's translations can be viewed [here](https://github.com/algrshn/machine-translation-transformer/blob/main/dataset/UNv1.0/other/my_own_15_sentences_with_my_translation_greedy_search_epoch_14.txt).

+My another takeaway is that I'm not certain the BLEU scores should always be trusted blindly to judge the quality of translation.
+I hired a native French speaker to compare quality of translation the model produced after each epoch of training (the model was trained for 42 epochs).
+Although the BLEU score on validation set showed no signs of going down, the expert chose epoch 14 as the best and clearly indentified that quality started to deteriorate noticeably after 20th epoch and was significantly lower at the end.